Abstract nouns in English: Usage, examples and exercises

 How to convert adjectives to abstract nouns

-As noted above, a verb or an adjective can be converted into an abstract noun by adding a suffix and vice versa.
+As mentioned earlier, a verb or adjective can be transformed into an abstract noun by appending a suffix and vice versa.

 Move → movement